 Mission

 For more than three decades, I've found myself in the midst of an internal conflict between two genres of music: acoustic and electronic.
-I hold an equal affinity for both, which means that on one day, I may wake up eager to sequence modified saw wave tones, and on the next, I'll be eager to work on some high lonesome harmonies.
+I hold an equal affinity for both, which means that on one day, I may wake up eager to sequence modified saw waves, and on the next, I'll be eager to work on some high lonesome harmonies.
 It's just the way it is.
 I can't help it.

 Songs